Bulk URL forwarding

 - Log in to your Name.com account.

-- Click on the MY DOMAINS button, located on the top right hand corner.
+- Click on the MY DOMAINS link, located on the top right of the navigation.

 - Check the box to the left of each domain name you want to add forwarding to.

-- Click the blue Bulk Tools button, proceed to click More Bulk Actions and from the dropdown select Enable URL Forwarding.
+- Click the Bulk Tools button, proceed to click More and from the dropdown select Enable URL Forwarding.

 - Fill out the fields:

 - Subdomain - This can be a wildcard (*) or the specific subdomain you wish to forward.
 Example: test.knowledgebase.ninja.
 Usually, you want to leave this blank, in which case it will forward both the bare and all subdomains.

 - Type - Redirect and Masked.
 You'll see some information regarding the difference between these styles of URL forwarding if you hover over the symbol next to the Type field.